2025 Symposium

 Session Chair: Rebecca Nelson, University of California, Davis

-Floral Associations documented in the California Bumble Bee Atlas
+Floral associations documented in the California Bumble Bee Atlas

 Dylan Winkler, California Department of Fish and Wildlife